Explore these tabs to learn more about UMA’s English program.

 ENG 203W: Survey of British Literature II or ENG 251W: Survey of American Literature II

-Students may continue to choose upper-level English courses to satisfy requirements, or focus on a concentration.
+Students may continue to choose upper-level English courses to satisfy requirements or focus on a concentration.

 ENG 300W: Introduction to Literary Criticism and Theory

-ENG 3XXs: Upper Levels
+ENG 3XXs: Upper-level courses

 ENG 3XX or 4XX upper-level electives for BA in English OR

-ENG 3XX or 4XX upper-level concentrations for Cultural Studies or Writing ENG 499: Senior Seminar
+ENG 3XX or 4XX upper-level concentrations for Cultural Studies or Writing

 Courses are subject to change.
 View the official UMA Catalog here.